 - Reclamation Permit M-74 (amended June 3, 2020) issued by the Ministry of Mines.
 This permit is issued under the provision of the Mines Act (RSBC 1996) and addresses reclamation, metal leaching, and acid rock drainage requirements at Sullivan Mine.
-The requirements of the permit are: - monitoring programs of vegetation, surface water, and groundwater; - annual reporting as required under the HSRC (EMPR 2021); and - informing the ministry of changes at the mine that might impact the amount of the reclamation security. - Effluent Permit PE-00189 (October 24, 2016) issued by the Ministry of Environment and Climate Change Strategy.
-This permit is issued under the provision of the Environmental Management Act (SBC 2003) and authorizes the discharge of effluent in the Kimberley Creek and the St. Mary River as well as sludge on land.
-Requirements under this permit include: - General requirements (Section 2 of the permit) which state the conditions under which the Drainage Water Treatment Plant (DWTP), seepage collection infrastructure, and Sludge Impoundment must be operated (i.e. maintaining the infrastructure in good working order, addressing emergencies, modification to infrastructure and processes, and suspension). - Monitoring and reporting requirements (Sections 3 and 6 of the permit) which describe monitoring work to conduct on the discharges and receiving environment as well as the reporting frequency (i.e., spring and fall). - Permit PR6742 (January 2, 2018) issued by the Ministry of Environmental Protection & Sustainability: Waste Management.
+The requirements of the permit are: - monitoring programs of vegetation, surface water, and groundwater; - annual reporting as required under the HSRC (EMLCI 2022); and - informing the ministry of changes at the mine that might impact the amount of the reclamation security. - Effluent Permit PE-00189 (October 24, 2016) issued by the Ministry of Environment and Climate Change Strategy.
+This permit is issued under the provision of the Environmental Management Act (SBC 2003) and authorizes the discharge of effluent from the drainage water treatment plant to the St. Mary River as well as sludge to the land-based storage pond, and effluent from the 3700 foot portal to Kimberley Creek.
+Requirements under this permit include: - General requirements (Section 2 of the permit) which state the conditions under which the Drainage Water Treatment Plant (DWTP) and Sludge Impoundment must be operated (i.e. maintaining the infrastructure in good working order, addressing emergencies, modification to infrastructure and processes, and suspension). - Monitoring and reporting requirements (Sections 3 and 6 of the permit) which describe monitoring work to conduct on the discharges and receiving environment as well as the reporting frequency (i.e., spring and fall). - Permit PR6742 (January 2, 2018) issued by the Ministry of Environmental Protection & Sustainability: Waste Management.
 This permit is issued under the provision of the Environmental Management Act (SBC 2003) and authorizes the discharge of refuse to a landfill.
 The landfill is located within the boundaries of the Old Iron TSF (northwest corner) and is denoted as E242184 and E310949 by the Ministry.
-Requirements under this permit include: - reporting of volumes of material placed within the landfill; and - regular inspection and maintenance of the landfill works.
+Requirements under this permit include:

+- reporting of volumes of material placed within the landfill; and - regular inspection and maintenance of the landfill works.